devanharikumar89/crypto/Sigma Protocol/readme.md

 3. Started using OpenSSLDlogZpSafePrime class for the DlogGroup however it gave the error saying that the requested value for ZpElement is not a quadratic resideue.
 Hence changed the DlogGroup to MiraclDlogECF2m.

+4. The t value was initialized at 1000 and it threw and error saying that it was too high.
+Changed it to 10.